impresso/impresso.github.io/_people/matteo-romanello.md

 Matteo is a DH specialist, with special experience and expertise in the areas of (digital) classics and archaeology.
 His main research interests include: natural language processing and information extration, and especially their domain-specific applications; citation mining and analysis; digital publishing; applications of semantic web technologies in the Humanities.

-Within *impresso*, Matteo is co-responsible, with Maud, of WP1 (Project Management), WP2 (System design and data management), WP4 (Annotation and benchmarking) and WP3.4 (Named Entity recognition and disambiguation).
+Within *impresso*, Matteo is co-responsible, with Maud, for the project management , the system design and data management, the annotation and benchmarking and the Named Entity recognition and disambiguation.
 He will join the team in January 2018.

 [EPFL profile](https://people.epfl.ch/matteo.romanello?lang=en) [Twitter](https://twitter.com/mr56k?lang=en) [LinkedIn](https://uk.linkedin.com/in/matteoromanello)